 Mail to Antarctica and the sub-Antarctic (south-bound)

-Mail addressed to expeditioners in Antarctica and the sub-Antarctic is consolidated at AAD in Kingston.
+Mail addressed to expeditioners in Antarctica and the sub-Antarctic is consolidated at the Australian Antarctic Division (AAD) Kingston headquarters in Hobart.
 Mail is considered as postal articles including items sent via courier or freight companies delivered to the AAD.
 This includes envelopes, postcards or small parcels with a maximum weight of 1 kg per item.

 Mail articles that exceed 1 kg, parcels that are not easily placed into the mail bag and items that contain dangerous goods will be shipped as ‘cargo’.
 These items are not transported as mail, will be consigned as personal effects and will be delivered to stations on the next available cargo transport.
 Designated cargo transports are limited to resupply voyages and C17 cargo flights.
 Mail may be delivered via other unplanned cargo pathways subject to payload availability.